dlantzberg/SigmaTransform-Python/README.md

 sig = lambda x : x;
 # get an instance
 STFT = st.SigmaTransform(
     sig   , # the diffeomorphism handle
     win   , # the window handle
+    len(f), # the signal length
     Fs    , # the sampling Frequency
     chan    # the channels in warped Fourier domain
 );
 # analyze the signal "f", given as numpy array ...